vmware-tanzu/tanzu-dev-portal/content/blog/dotnet-beyond-wrapup/index.md

 John Bush, a senior solutions engineer at VMware, says that the learning curve is a result of people not knowing how to deploy apps as packages in containers using software like Docker, and not knowing how to use YAML.
 "YAML tells Kubernetes how to run your application," said Bush, adding that YAML also tells Kubernetes how to route, scale, event, deploy, and traffic services.

 Bush said he would like to see Kubernetes start to be built with a higher-level platform and a higher-level abstraction because it is more developer friendly.
 He also said that he doesn't like the idea of developers having to deploy directly onto Kubernetes when it is built as a low-level platform.
-One way you can change this is to use the VMware Tanzu Application Platform.
+One way he said you can change this is to use the VMware Tanzu Application Platform.

 Tanzu Application Platform provides customizable application accelerators that provide a starting point for you to build an app.
 "If I was a developer who wanted to do a .NET app, I would select a template accelerator," said Bush.
 "In Tanzu Application Platform, you can configure the accelerator before it renders the template."
 The templates in Tanzu Application Platform are sophisticated and internal to how your company does software.
 Tanzu Application Platform includes a starter template.
 "The starter template is a skeleton," said Bush, "You can add whatever business logic you've been tasked to write."